• Skip to main content

 If you’re in the mood to hike or bike all the way to Washington D.C. from Pittsburgh, The Three Rivers Heritage Trail – at The Point- is the beginning/end of the Great Allegheny Passage (GAP), which connects to the C&O Canal Towpath at Cumberland, MD, to create a 334-mile route.

 I only walked a few miles of the GAP along the Three Rivers trail and in the Ohiopyle State Park.
-Have you completed the entire passage?
-I would love to hear about your experience.
+I’m looking forward to completing it one day.

 Watch the Skyline from West End-Elliott Overlook Park